You are here

 - Energy, Sustainability & the Environment: Tuesday, July 26 – Monday, August 8

 What was it?

 The Science, Policy, and Innovation (SPI) session of the Yale Young Global Scholars Program targeted students with interests in emerging global challenges in fields such as global health, environment, and energy, all areas that require technical expertise, policy fluency, and innovative leadership to effectively confront.

-The summer 2015 SPI session will combine cutting edge work in the sciences with a focus on the interaction of policy and science.
+SPI combined cutting edge work in the sciences with a focus on the interaction of policy and science.
 With an emphasis on developing scientific citizenship, students learned how to effectively translate complex ideas to a non-expert audience and how scientific innovation is shaped by–and makes impacts on–policymakers and businesses, as well as the forces of globalization, development, and markets.

 Lectures and seminars covered topics like climate change, intellectual property law, bioethics, sustainable development, infectious diseases, social entrepreneurship and resource management.

 Working in teams, students developed and presented a novel, pragmatic response to a contemporary challenge in one of the core program areas.
-Participants have the opportunity to tour Yale’s power plant or Yale’s LEED platinum building Kroon Hall, visit the Yale Farm, or explore the Yale Center for Engineering Innovation and Design.
-Students will also hear from professionals working in both businesses and non-profits tackling emerging global challenges.
+Participants also had the opportunity to tour Yale’s power plant, Yale’s LEED platinum building Kroon Hall, the Yale Farm, and the Yale Center for Engineering Innovation and Design.
+Students also heard from professionals working in both businesses and non-profits tackling emerging global challenges.